 Ensure Windows Audio Device Graph Isolation is safe

-If you are afraid that your Audio Device Graph Isolation is not safe and is attacked by any malware, you can check it.
+If you are afraid that your Audio Device Graph Isolation is unsafe and is attacked by any malware, you can check it.
 The best way to ensure the safety of your audio device graph isolation is to check the location of this application from the task manager.

 - Open the task manager from the task menu.

-- Right-click on the “Windows Audio Device Graph Isolation” task and click on “Open location” from the file.
+- Right-click the “Windows Audio Device Graph Isolation” task and click “Open location” from the file.

-Keeping your computer free of malware is important because it will help make sure it runs safely and smoothly and won’t hurt the Windows Audio Device Graph Isolation Process.
+Keeping your computer free of malware is important because it will help ensure it runs safely and smoothly and won’t hurt the Windows Audio Device Graph Isolation Process.

 Can I Disable or Quit Windows Audio Device Graph Isolation?

-Audio device graph isolation only functions when any audio or microphone task is running.
+Audio device graph isolation only functions when audio or microphone tasks run.
 If none of these programs are running on your laptop or PC, you can terminate this process from the task manager.
 Here’s how you can do it:

 - Open the task manager and navigate the “Windows Audio Device Graph Isolation” task.

-- Right-click on it and then click on “End Task” from the file.
+- Right-click on it and click “End Task” from the file.